Practice-Informed, Practice-Ready: An AI security incident taxonomy: Background and related work

 \section{Background and related work}

 We first revisit the necessary background for our position.
-We recall definitions and prior work from AI, security, and AI security.
-Following, we introduce terminology for security incidents and revisit existing infrastructure for cybersecurity reporting and AI security reporting.
+Afterwards, we recall definitions and prior work from AI, security, and AI security.
+Following, we introduce terminology for cybersecurity incidents and revisit existing infrastructure for cybersecurity reporting and AI security reporting.